linusha/twitter-sentiment-2020-election/data_transformation.md

 # process

-1. For each **file** run: `sed -i $'s/\t/,/g' file` to convert the csv from `tab` style to being separated by `,`
-2. Run `filter_tweets.py` for all files.
+1. Run `filter_tweets.py` for all files.
-3. Remove duplicate tweets and merge all tweets in a single `.csv` file
+2. Remove duplicate tweets and merge all tweets in a single `.csv` file
-4. Enrich tweets with additional data that needs to get scraped
+3. Enrich tweets with additional data that needs to get scraped
-5. analyze sentiment of all tweets
+4. analyze sentiment of all tweets

 ## `filter_and_clean_tweets.py`